kauanfelipe96/passport-react-vite/README.md

-# Passport Simulation with React, Vite, and TypeScript
+# Passport Simulation with React, Vite, TypeScript and Tailwind CSS.

 This project was developed in collaboration with a FiveM city to create a virtual passport that displays players' identity data.
 The passport features smooth 3D animations for opening and closing, resembling a real-life document.